langchain-ai/langchain/docs/reference/integrations.md

   - Set up Elasticsearch backend.
 If you want to do locally, [this](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/getting-started.html) is a good guide.
 - _FAISS_:
   - Install requirements with `pip install faiss` for Python 3.7 and `pip install faiss-cpu` for Python 3.10+.
+- _MyScale_
+  - Install requirements with `pip install clickhouse-connect`.
+For documentations, please refer to [this document](https://docs.myscale.com/en/overview/).
 - _Manifest_:
   - Install requirements with `pip install manifest-ml` (Note: this is only available in Python 3.8+ currently).
 - _OpenSearch_: